We all feel anxious at times – but for some people, it can take over their lives to such an extent, that it becomes a full-blown anxiety disorder.

 Shokria Siddiqui is a Brisbane Psychologist working with all ages, however she has a particular interest in children and adolescents.
 By implementing evidence-based therapies that have been scientifically tested, building rapport with her clients, and creating a safe therapeutic space, Shokria helps her clients and their families to better meet life’s challenges.

-To make an appointment with Brisbane Psychologist Shokria Siddiqui, try Online Booking – Mt Gravatt or call Vision Psychology on (07) 3088 5422.
+To make an appointment with Brisbane Psychologist Shokria Siddiqui, try Online Booking – Mt Gravatt or or Online Booking – Loganholme, or call M1 Psychology (Loganholme) on (07) 3067 9129 or Vision Psychology (Mt Gravatt) on (07) 3088 5422.

 - Abramowitz, J. S., Franklin, M. E., & Foa, E. B. (2002).
 Empirical status of cognitive-behavioral therapy for obsessive-compulsive disorder: A meta-analytic review.
 Romanian Journal of Cognitive and Behavioral Psychotherapies, 2, 89-104.